2019 SEC Men's Golf Championship

-Sea Island Course - St. Simons Island, GA
+Seaside Course - Sea Island Golf Club - St. Simons Island, Georgia

 The Seaside Course was totally reconfigured by Tom Fazio and reopened in October 1999.
 The new Seaside Course is the brilliant blending of Colt & Allison's original nine-hole Seaside and Joe Lee's Marshside nine into one seamless, contemporary 18-hole golf course.
 Tidal creeks, dunes, saltmarshes and St. Simons Sound frame the course which plays fast, firm and fun in the tradition of legendary Scottish links.

 The SEC Men's Golf Championship has been played at Sea Island since 2001, with Georgia winning six of the 17 championships.
-Alabama has won four times, Florida has won twice, while Auburn, Kentucky, LSU, Tennessee and Vanderbilt have each won one conference tournament title during that time.
+Alabama has won four times, Florida and Auburn have won twice, while Kentucky, LSU, Tennessee and Vanderbilt have each won one conference tournament title during that time.

 Wells Padgett drained a 15-foot birdie putt on the final hole to lift Auburn to the team title last season in the 2018 Southeastern Conference Men's Golf Championship.
 The Tigers defeated Alabama 3-2 to claim the fourth championship in the program's history and first since 2002.

 Padgett and Alabama's Jonathan Hardee were all square heading into the final hole after Hardee nearly made an ace on the par-3 17th.
 Padgett's third shot on 18 landed on the green, while Hardee was forced to chip onto the green.
 Padgett quickly stood over the 15-footer and drained it, igniting an Auburn celebration.